When will Someone Need Letters of Administration?

 In case, when one of the next of kin who has a prior right amongst other next of kin (i.e. a spouse has a prior right versus the children of the deceased to apply for letters of administration) decides to renounce the right to apply for the Letters of Administration, a Renunciation of the Beneficiaries with the Prior Right must also be submitted together with the application.

-The filing for the Grant of Letter of Administration starts from gathering the documents and submitting the application form in the Crimsonlogic elitigation Service Bureau (“Service Bureau”) if no lawyers are assisting the process the application shall be filed together with the Schedule of Assets.
-In some situations, when applicants are not sure about the scope of the deceased’s property, they should send inquiries to financial institutions to check the existence of the deceased estate’s assets and liabilities.
-The renunciation of the beneficiaries with prior rights, if any, is also submitted at this stage.
+The filing for the Grant of Letter of Administration begins by gathering the necessary documents and submitting the application form in the Crimsonlogic eLitigation Service Bureau (“Service Bureau”).
+If no lawyers are assisting in the process, the application should be filed together with the Schedule of Assets.
+In some situations, when applicants are uncertain about the deceased’s property’s scope, they should inquire with financial institutions about the existence of the deceased estate’s assets and liabilities.
+The renunciation of the beneficiaries with higher rights, if any, is also submitted at this stage.

-At the stage of filing the application, the applicant should check the court’s records regarding caveats and other possible encumbrances on the estate.
-The report should be attached to the originating summons.
-After the caveats check, all forms and certified documents should be submitted at the Service Bureau following the payment of the applicable fees.
+At the filing stage, the applicant should check the court’s records for any caveats and potential encumbrances on the estate.
+This report should be attached to the originating summons.
+After the caveat checks, all forms and certified documents should be submitted at the Service Bureau, accompanied by the payment of applicable fees.

-The Service Bureau would forward the documents to the Court, which checks the application.
-If all the documentation is in order, the court would confirm acceptance and sends an SMS to the applicant with a confirmation.
+The Service Bureau will then forward the documents to the Court, which reviews the application.
+If all the supplied documentation is in order, the court confirms acceptance and sends the applicant an SMS confirmation.

-At this stage, the applicant should provide the Supporting Affidavit and Administration Oath which must be done within 14 days from filing.
-Applicants affirm these documents before a Commissioner of Oath, after which they file them with the Service Bureau.
+At this juncture, the applicant must furnish the Supporting Affidavit and Administration Oath, which must be done within 14 days from filing.
+Applicants affirm these documents before a Commissioner of Oath, then file them with the Service Bureau.

-If all the above steps are fulfilled as required by the procedure, the court may grants the application without hearing, providing a Registrar’s notice to the applicant.
-The only step left is to receive the letter from the court related to the Request to Extract the Grant after which it can be obtained upon submission of the relevant form available on the e-Litigation portal.
+If all the above steps are completed as per the procedure, the court may grant the application without a hearing, providing a Registrar’s notice to the applicant.
+The final step is to receive the court’s letter related to the Request to Extract the Grant, which can be obtained by submitting the relevant form available on the e-Litigation portal.

 Beneficiaries of Intestate Succession in Singapore

-The Intestate Succession Act includes 9 rules for the distribution of the intestate estates.
-The law sets the following priority order for beneficiaries.
+The Intestate Succession Act outlines 9 rules for distributing intestate estates.
+The law sets the following priority order for beneficiaries:

 1. spouse and children